gvwilson/sensibleadventures/cloudherd/new.md

 Thokmay glanced at Ulfmaerr, then at Kulbinder.
 The tiger flicked an ear.
 "Maybe," he rumbled.
 "But whatever the cause, we must expect an ambush.
-Lead on, Your Highness."
+Lead on, most respected."

 Noxy didn't bother to count her steps after that.
 She kept telling herself not to look back, or to check if the hawk was still above